erdev0603/disney-test/readme.md

   By default, springboot server will be run `8090` port.
   ![img.png](images/run.png)
   In `org.disney.gateway.ProductGateway`, the remote communication with wiremock server is implemented.
-* I attached packed jar file in `resources` folder, so can run springboot by executing `java -jar DisneyTest-1.0-SNAPSHOT.jar` directly.
+* I attached jar file in project folder, so can run springboot by executing `java -jar DisneyTest-1.0-SNAPSHOT.jar` directly.

 ### Test Code